kurotsmile/Exit-the-Matrix/README.md

 - Find the correct path to escape
 - Avoid getting trapped in dead ends
 - Complete levels with the highest score possible
-- Compete against other players on the global leaderboard
+- Compete against players worldwide

 ---